boocockp/LessMS/README.md

 # LessMS

 ## What it does
-LessMS lets you create a CMS in an S3 website bucket.
-The CMS runs entirely in the browser - no server required.
+- LessMS lets you create a CMS in an S3 website bucket.
+- The CMS runs entirely in the browser - no server required.
-Users can sign in with Google and edit files in their own folder.
-The files are published immediately on the web.
+- Users can sign in with Google and edit files in their own folder.
+- The files are published immediately on the web.

 ## How it works

+### Setting up
 You configure an S3 bucket as a website for your users' content.

 You install LessMS on another website (which can also be a s3 bucket) and configure it to point to the content website.